robdevops/finbot/README.md

 ### Ex-dividend warnings
 ![ex-dividend warning in Slack](img/ex-dividend.png?raw=true "Ex-dividend warning in Slack")

 `ex-dividend.py` sends upcoming ex-dividend date alerts.
 The data is sourced from Yahoo!
 Finance.
 Events more than `future_days` into the future will be ignored. **Explanation:** When a stock goes ex-dividend, the share price [typically drops](https://www.investopedia.com/articles/stocks/07/ex_dividend.asp) by the amount of the dividend paid.
 If you buy right before the ex-dividend date, you can expect an unrealised capital loss, plus a tax obligation for the dividend.
-Thus, you may wish to wait for the stock to go ex-dividend before buying.
+Thus, you may wish to wait for the ex-dividend date before buying more of this stock.
 ```
 future_days = 7
 ```

 ### Highly shorted stock warnings
 `shorts.py` sends highly shorted stock warnings.
 The data is sourced from Finviz (US) and Shortman (AU). `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted. **Explanation:** A high short ratio indicates a stock is exposed to high risks, such as potential banktrupcy.
 It may also incentivise negative news articles which harm the stock price.
 If the market is wrong, however, risk tolerant investors may receive windfall gains.
-This report is intended to alert you of an above-average risk, and prompt you to investigate this stock more closely.
+This report is intended to alert you to an above-average risk, and prompt you to investigate this stock more closely.
 ```
 shorts_percent = 15
 ```